scalarion/assignment-pull-request-test/README.md

 - 🔄 **Pull Request Creation**: Automated PRs for assignment review
 - 🛡️ **Safe Operation**: Only creates branches/PRs when they don't already exist
 - 🏃 **Dry-Run Mode**: Preview operations without making actual changes
+- ⚡ **Fail-Fast Error Handling**: Immediate failure on GitHub API errors for reliable workflows
+- 🌐 **Direct Remote Operations**: All changes are immediately pushed to remote via GitHub API

+## Technical Implementation

+**🚀 All operations are performed directly on the remote repository via GitHub API:**

+- **Branch Creation**: Uses `repo.create_git_ref()` - branch immediately
+  available on remote
+- **File Creation**: Uses `repo.create_file()` - file and commit immediately pushed to remote
+- **Pull Request Creation**: Uses `repo.create_pull()` - PR immediately
+  available on remote

+**No local git operations are involved.** The action does not clone the repository locally or use git commands.
+All changes are atomic operations performed directly against the GitHub repository through the REST API.

+## Behavior

+### Branch and Pull Request Logic

+This action implements smart logic to handle branch and pull request lifecycle:

+**Branch Creation**:

+- ✅ Creates a branch if no branch exists AND no pull request has ever existed for that branch name
+- ❌ Does NOT recreate a branch if a pull request existed before (even if merged and branch deleted)
+- ℹ️ This prevents recreating branches for completed assignments

+**Pull Request Creation**:

+- ✅ Creates README.md content first, then creates PR if NO pull request has ever existed for that branch name
+- ❌ Skips if ANY pull request has ever existed (open, closed, or merged)
+- ❌ Skips if README creation doesn't result in changes compared to the default branch
+- ℹ️ Ensures PRs always have meaningful content and prevents duplicates

+**Content Creation Process**:

+1. 📝 Creates README.md template in the assignment directory
+2. 🔍 Validates that the content creation resulted in changes
+3. 🔄 Creates pull request only if changes exist

+**Common Scenarios**:

+- 🆕 **New assignment**: Creates branch, README content, and PR
+- 🔄 **Existing branch, no PR history**: Creates README content and PR (if changes)
+- ✅ **Completed assignment** (PR merged, branch deleted): Takes no action
+- 🔁 **Existing branch with PR history**: Takes no action (no new content/PR created)
+- ⚠️ **README already exists**: May skip PR creation if no new changes detected

 ## Quick Start